liclac/ehttp/README.md

 ehttp (Embedded HTTP) is a modular HTTP server and a webapp microframework, written in C++.

 Out of the box, it provides a TCP server, an HTTP parser, and a request router.
-These components are loosely coupled, and can be used independently.
+These components are loosely coupled, and can be used independently, either standalone or inside a parent application.

 *ehttp is under active development, everything is subject to change*